Karlsschrein

 The Karlsschrein (Shrine of Charlemagne) is located in Aachen Cathedral and contains the remains of Charlemagne.
 It was completed in 1215 in Aachen at the command of Frederick II, Holy Roman Emperor.
-Previously, Charlemagne's remains had been in the Palatine Chapel part of the cathedral until 1165, when Frederick Barbarossa placed the remains in a sarcophagus beneath the floor of the cathedral.
+Charlemagne's remains had been in the Palatine Chapel of the cathedral until 1165, when Frederick Barbarossa placed the remains in a sarcophagus beneath the floor of the cathedral.

+History

 Frederick II personally carried out the transfer of the bones and the sealing of the shrine on 27 July 1215, the first anniversary of the Battle of Bouvines, which had spurred him to seek the German throne.
 Two days before, he had been crowned again and finally as the King of the Romans at Aachen.

 Construction

 The Shrine is part of the late 12th century shrine tradition.
 It has the form of a naved church, without a transept.
-It is an oak box 2.04 metres long, 0.57 metres wide, and 0.94 metres high (80.3in by 22.4in by 37.0in), decorated with gilt silver, gilt copper, filigree, precious stones, enamel and firnisbrand.
+It is an oak box 2.04 metres long, 0.57 metres wide, and 0.94 metres high (80.3in by 22.4in by 37.0in), decorated with gilt silver, gilt copper, filigree, precious stones, and enamel.
 The double step of the base is adorned with enamel plates, engravings, filigree, and silver stamped with floral designs.
 The two long sides each show an arcade of eight archways resting on double columns, in which the kings and emperors of the realm are enthroned.

 The front gable end shows Charlemagne enthroned, with Pope Leo III standing to his right and Archbishop Turpin of Rheims to his left.
-A half-figure of Christ is located in a medaillon above Charlemagne.
+A half-figure of Christ is located in a medallion above Charlemagne.
+The ornamentation is mostly geometric and floral.

 On the rear gable end the Madonna with Christ is enthroned between the Archangels Michael and Gabriel.
 Three half-figures, the personifications of Faith, Hope, and Love, are depicted above.

 The two surfaces of the roof show four reliefs with scenes from the romanticised life of Charlemagne.
 A crest of gilded copper, with five towers, decorates the ridge and gable of the roof.

 Each of the long sides of the shrine depicts eight enthroned emperors.
 Shown on its right side, as viewed from the front gable end, are the following (from left to right): Henry II, Otto III, Otto I, Otto II, Charles the Fat, an unnamed Emperor, Henry VI, and Frederick II.
 Depicted on the opposite side are Henry III, Zwentibold, Henry V, Henry IV, Otto IV, Henry I, Lothair I, and Louis the Pious.